 In this article:

-When selecting one of the preset sizes for thumbnails on the catalog page, your photos may suffer from image noise or an abrupt color transition.
-To avoid this, save images in the correct format and use special compression services.
+To avoid the image noise or an abrupt color transition in your thumbnails, you can save images in the correct format and use special compression services.

 Proportions are important – they define the look of your site.
 Design recognizes a limited set of standard proportions (1:1, 4:3, 3:2, 3:4 and 2:3).
 Choosing one ratio for all images will give your store a structured and professional look.

 After reducing an image, you probably noticed a loss of sharpness.
 Most modern photo editors provide a "save for web" option with a reduction algorithm that directly affects the sharpness.
 In Photoshop, we recommend that you use the image size below 1000 px and quality = Bicubic Sharper.

 Select an appropriate format to give your images the highest quality with the smallest size.
 The most popular formats are:

 GIF (Graphics Interchange Format — “format for sharing images”) is capable of storing compressed data without loss of quality.
 The format supports animations.